subah-hussain/Subah-s-R-Bootcamp/README.md

 # Subah-s-R-Bootcamp
 Hi, there!
-I'm trying to teach my bro R, you can follow along with us if you like
+I'm trying to teach my friends, you can follow along with us if you like